 - A GPA of 3.0 in the Spanish major.

-- A passing score on the Educating All Students Test (EAS) or Content Specialty Test - Spanish (CST) AND an evaluation fo Advanced-Low or higher on ACTFL's Oral Proficiency Interview(OPI).
+- A passing score on the Educating All Students Test (EAS) or Content Specialty Test - Spanish (CST) AND an evaluation of Advanced-Low or higher on ACTFL's Oral Proficiency Interview(OPI).
 (A copy of the test scores must be submitted to your advisor.)

 During the student teaching semester you will register for: